Holy Trinity Greek Orthodox Church

 ANNOUNCEMENTS

-Today our printed copies of our Parish Febuary Schedule are available in the narthex and church side entrance.
-Please pick up your copies and join us for the worship and prayer of our parish community.
+We are pleased to announce that the printed copies of our Parish April Schedule are available in the Narthex and Church side entrance.
+Please pick up your copies and join us for our Parish worship services.

 The Ministry of Holy Trinity is enabled, thanks be to God, by the faithful support of the following stewards of our Parish: